 (Disclosure: Some of the links below may be affiliate links)

 To choose a safe withdrawal rate, you need to know its chances of success.
 For that, you can use historical data from the stock market.
-This lets you see the chance of success for each withdrawal rate.
+Historical data helps you see the chance of success for each withdrawal rate.
 Today, I am making this easier for everybody with a free FIRE Calculator!

 Recently, I have been playing a lot with Withdrawal Rates simulations.
 I am using a lot of data from the U.S. stock market to see which withdrawal rates are safe and which are not.